 Finally, from Australia, Serbia, Mexico and Alsace… lithium is a profuse element in the earth’s crust with different production methods from those of the Andean salars, its price is at the lowest level, although it is currently experiencing a small rebound thanks to anticipated sales of electric vehicles.
 The last hoax to kill: batteries do not contain “rare earths” and it is well known that the big consumers of these lanthanides are still gaz and diesel cars.
 Naturally, all of this is already part of a virtuous circular economy loop, because these materials are recyclable.

-The “rare metals” fake-news of European origin is therefore a fifth column in the anti-electric car information warfare.
+The “rare metals” fake-news of US and European origin is therefore a fifth column in the anti-electric car information warfare.
 It is expressed by a broth of simplifying terms such as “dirty” or “bad” and caricatural slogans: “green car, red battery”.
 Built to discredit factories and the technical progress of electric mobility in Europe, without ever proposing an alternative but stopping it all, it drives companies away, the industrialist is a priori a thug and science a curse.

 Asian battery manufacturers are market conquistadors

 And yet, despite the fake-news of “rare metals”, electric vehicles will probably increase from 2% to more than 70% of the world automobile market within 20 years; but thanks to it, and because they are not the target of the “rare metals” fake-news, Chinese, Korean, Japanese and tomorrow Indonesian battery manufacturers are continuing their conquest.